docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 ### onDoubleClick

 Called when the user double clicks an item in a [listbox](#control-type-listbox) control.
-The list’s `selection` property is set to the clicked item.
+The list's `selection` property is set to the clicked item.

 ---